Office of Graduate Programs

-Students who require an F-1 visa must demonstrate that they and/or their sponsors can fund educational and living expenses in the U.S. for the first year of the program.
-Even when a graduate program awards financial aid, students still must verify that they have funds to cover their remaining costs in order to qualify for an F-1 visa.
+Students who require an F-1 visa must demonstrate that they can fund educational and living expenses in the U.S. for the first year of the program.
+Even though a graduate program may award financial aid, students still must verify that they have funds to cover their costs in order to qualify for an F-1 visa.

-Bank Statement(s) are required if you do not have government or agency sponsorship.
-Bank statements need to show a total amount that meets or exceeds the required funds for the first year of your graduate program.
-Bank statements must show money held in a cash account, which includes: checking, savings, certificates of deposit, money market accounts or cash in an investment account.
+Bank Statement(s) are required if you do not have government or agency sponsorship or loans.
+Bank statements need to show a total amount that meets or exceeds the required funds for the first year of your graduate program, as list in the above PDF.
+Bank statements must show money held in cash account(s), which can include: checking, savings, certificates of deposit, money market accounts or cash in an investment account.
 Stock accounts and lines of credit cannot be used.

-Statements of Support need to include your full name, your sponsor’s full name and signature in English characters, and a brief statement that they are willing to provide financial assistance for your first year of studies.
+If the funds are not in your name, please upload a Statement of Support that should include your full name, your sponsor’s full name and signature in English characters, and a brief statement that they are willing to provide financial assistance for your first year of studies.

-Scholarships provided by a government or other agencies can be uploaded to your application account for the proof of funding.
+Scholarships and sponsorships provided by a government or other agency can be uploaded to your application account for the proof of funding.

 At time of admission review, all international students are considered for scholarships or assistantships that may be offered by a graduate program.
 There is no separate application for these scholarships and teaching assistantships.
 Learn more about non-USF funding resources for international students.